North Wales TV: Programming

 North Wales TV is required to broadcast an average of six hours and 42 minutes a week of first-run local programming.

 As of February 2018, the station's sole local programme is North Wales Live, a rolling block of pre-recorded local news, sport and features airing each weeknight from 6-9pm.

-A weekly half-hour programme in the Welsh language, Made Cymraeg, airs on Sunday afternoons.
-Programmes produced by the other Local TV Ltd stations also air on the channel along with acquired programming from independent producers and other broadcasters around the UK, including the thrice-daily programming blocks from CBS Reality - airing from 9-11am, 1-5pm and 9pm-2am.
+A weekly half-hour programme in the Welsh language, Made Cymraeg, airs on Sunday afternoons and programmes produced by the other Local TV Ltd stations also air on the channel along with acquired programming from independent producers and other broadcasters around the UK, including the thrice-daily programming blocks, originally from CBS Reality and since the start of 2023, from TalkTV, airing from 9-11am, 1-5pm and 9pm-2am.